Watch an Introduction Video of SGAT

 A Sacred Union of Two Revered Deities

 SGAT draws inspiration from the renowned Hindu temple in Mahalingapuram, Chennai, where the two revered deities – Sree Guruvayoorappan and Sree Ayyappan are enshrined side by side.
-Our temple in Singapore would faithfully mirror this unique arrangement, offering devotees of both deities a shared spiritual space for unified and meaningful worship.

 Singapore’s First Kerala-Style Temple Architecture